VinlaRose/mcr-6/README.md

 ## E-com app for an ice cream shop

-Problem Statement: An imaginary ice crem shop wants to take its buisness online, Build a website so that customers can order their products online and get it delivered  at required address.
+Problem Statement: An imaginary ice crem shop wants to take its buisness online.
+Build a website so that customers can order their products online and get it delivered at required address.

 ## Features (developed so far)

-- [x] A landing page with all their products didplayed.
+- [x] A landing page with all their products displayed.
 - [x] A cart for ordered products.
 - [ ] Login page.
 - [ ] Billing page.